 What to Disinfect and How

-To stop germs in their tracks, the Centers for Disease Control and Prevention recommend virus-killing chlorine bleach.
-Add one-fourth cup bleach to one gallon of warm water and allow the mixture to sit on surfaces for 10 minutes before rinsing.
+To stop germs in their tracks, the CDC recommends virus-killing chlorine bleach.
+Add 1/4 cup bleach to 1 gallon of warm water and allow the mixture to sit on surfaces for 10 minutes before rinsing.

 - Stair railings